Galaco/bsp/README.md

 # Contributing
-All contributions welcome.
-Known unsupported games/maps are especially useful.
+All contributions welcome, in particular any maps that are found to be incompatible.